 Two races in particular, Nosferatu and Malkavian, affect the game more than the others.
 Nosferatus are hideous, monstrous creatures, such that the public cannot even see them or else they endanger all supernaturals.
 If you play as a Nosferatu and get too close to a person, you will violate the Masquerade unless you kill them before they alert anyone else.
 Every Masquerade violation removes a Masquerade point, and losing all five will end the game in failure.
 It is possible to redeem Masquerade points.

 Malkavian players are also seen differently by virtually everyone in the game, and have unique dialogue all the time.
 The undertone for Malkavian is insanity, something inherent to their bloodline.
-The entire game was rewritten for both Nosferatu and Malkavian characters, and other races have unique dialogue as well, and so do specific race + gender combinations.
+The entire game was rewritten for both Nosferatu and Malkavian characters, and other races have unique dialogue and encounters as well, and so do specific race + gender combinations.
+So even the other clans/races besides Malkavian and Nosferatu bring more changes than every RPG I’ve played other than Arcanum, with Malkavian and Nosferatu being unparalleled.

 The stats system is as good as one would hope from a video game based on a tabletop RPG.
 Logical, fundamental, robust, far better than almost all RPGs born in the video game medium.